mchernys/boxplot_project/README.md

-This repository creates a boxplot comparing the number of domains proteins with over 100 connections have to the number of domains proteins with fewer than 100 connections have.
+This repository creates a boxplot comparing the number of domains proteins with over 100 connections have to the number of domains proteins with fewer than or equal to 100 connections have.
 Made for the applied bioinformatics class.

 Instructions:
 git clone https://github.com/mchernys/boxplot_project.git